squaredup/squaredup-plugin-public/README.md

 Please read and adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) document before contributing to this repo in any way.

 ## Introduction

-This repository is a read-only copy of the documentation and test tools inside SquaredUp's main plugins repository.
-This contains the information you will need to understand the process involved in developing a plugin for the SquaredUp Observability Portal product.
-It contains tooling for you to make a start on developing a plugin.
-However, in order actually to install a plugin into the SquareUp product, you will need to engage with SquaredUp by emailing hello@squaredup.com.

 SquaredUp Cloud plugins are vital components of the SquaredUp Unified Observability Portal product.
 Each plugin bundles up everything involved in the interaction with a specific third party system, namely: